eNMS-automation/eNMS/docs/source/administration/groups.md

   access to all services.
 This is helpful for admin like `Groups` to be able to support other `Groups` help requests, by always granting view access.
 * **Users** - Members of this team
-* **LDAP Group Regex** - When users access the application using Lightweight Directory Access Protocol, this regular-expression can be used to evaluate if a user is a part of a team using the directory response.
-If the regex finds a match the user will be added to `Users` above.

 <br/>